Lemmes33/Lemmes33/README.md

 **Fun Fact**

  Did you know?
-Dolphins sometimes exhibit false pregnancy behavior to receive more attention from their partners!
+Dolphins sometimes fake their pregnancy to receive more attention from their partners!😂

 **My Projects**

 **one of my deployed project is:⏬
 * https://better-fit-7y3t.vercel.app/

-**Technologies I Use**

-* figma
-* html
-* js
-* css
-* React.js

 **Let's Build Something Awesome!**